Professor Gordon Simpson

 We have used third generation direct RNA sequencing to define where 3’ end formation occurs genome-wide using a range of Arabidopsis mutants to uncover this control.
 This first direct sequencing of RNA from any plant species has helped us to better understand how the genome is organised and how it should be annotated.
 It has also helped us to discover RNAs that aren’t translated into protein – so called non-coding RNAs that have previously been missed or disregarded because they are difficult to identify or predict what they do.
 Thus our RNA sequencing work has led us into several exciting new areas.

 Most recently, our research has led us to mRNA methylation - the so called epitranscriptome.

 We are passionate about discovering things that have never been found before.
 Working with Arabidopsis has helped us do that.
 As our experience in this area has grown we have become interested in translating our expertise and understanding of the impacts of poly(A) site choice on gene function and genome organisation to crop plants essential for food security and into biomedical contexts as well.

 I am a partner in Dundee University’s Excellence with Impact Group.
-My position is jointly supported by the University of Dundee and the James Hutton Institute
+I am a member of Dundee Botanic Garden's Advisory Group.
+I hold the first position jointly funded by the University of Dundee and the James Hutton Institute.